sedatates/amazon-clone/README.md

-# its not finished yet stll learning
+# its not finished yet still learning

 only have two page it will have sliders, adding to basket, signin with database